Carbon-Farm-Network/Requirements-Doc/PlanFromRecipe.md

 1. Add `substitutable` to ResourceSpecification.
 It used to be in RecipeResource, which is now gone.
 It is a boolean, but should also allow null or whatever is the right thing for this tech, if possible.
 2. Add `minimumQuantity` to Intent.
 It should look just like `availableQuantity`, and is also optional.
 3. NEW Nov26 - Add `reciprocalClauseOf` to Commitment, pointing to Agreement.
 It should look like `clauseOf`.
+4. NEW Dec12 - Add `image` to ProcessSpecification.
+Should look just like other images in other classes.

 ## Attach UI to hREA